grafana/metrictank/docs/config.md

 ## misc ##

 ```
+# instance identifier. must be unique. used in clustering messages, for naming queue consumers and emitted metrics.
+instance = default
 # tcp address for metrictank to bind to for its HTTP interface
 listen = :6060
 # accounting period to track per-org usage metrics